cara-tm/pat_public_bar/README.md

     <pat::public_bar />

+The access bar within your public website can appear below the top of the browser window.
+It is due to your specifical visual website design, but you have an attribute named @js_top_adjust@ to push the bar at a better place (see below).

 Notice: due to the support of multi-site installation the bar only disappear when the client's browser is closed.

 ## Attributes for designers